diaspora/api-documentation/_routes/notifications.md

 "Someone" is defined in `event_creators` which represents one or more user profiles.
 All types, excluding `started_sharing` and `contacts_birthday` will include a `target` identifying the post the event was created at.
-The `target` will always be the related post object, so for `mentioned_in_comment` the post the comment was created on, for `liked` the post that was liked and so on.
+The `target` will always be the related post object, so for `mentioned_in_comment` the post the comment was created on, for `liked` the post that was liked, for 'liked_comment' the post the liked comment was created on and so on.

 ## Get list of all notifications